stateful/docs.runme.dev/docs/getting-started.md

 ![run commands in vs code](../static/img/run-commands-vscode.gif)

-Alternatively, check out the [Install Guide](https://runme-dev-mxsdev.vercel.app/docs/install) and clone the [Example Repo](https://github.com/stateful/blog-examples) to follow along!
+Alternatively, clone into the [Example Repo](https://github.com/stateful/blog-examples) to follow along!
 This guide follows the `node-streams` sub-package - simply open its README file and runme will do the rest.

+If you want to use Runme outside VS Code, you can install the CLI standalone.
+Learn about the [Runme CLI](/docs/cli)

 ## Running Scripts